Resources

 Findings typically require corrective action, and patterns of noncompliance can escalate — up to effects on your waiver enrollment.
 The cheapest finding is the one you catch yourself before the review.

-Book a walkthrough and see how every client, caregiver, and document lives in one system.
+Book a 15-minute walkthrough and see how agencies run consumers, staff, notes, and signatures from one system.